nguyent11/rjc/README.md

 ```

 ## Platform
-This program is currently being developed on Ubuntu 22.04 for ARM64 and x86-64.
+This program is currently being developed on Ubuntu 22.04 for ARM64 and x86-64 and macOS ARM64.